What Your CA Driver’s License Looks Like

 CA Driver’s License and Identification Card

-Every year, the California Department of Motor Vehicles issues about 9 million driver’s licenses and identification cards.
+The California Department of Motor Vehicles annually issues about 9 million driver’s licenses and identification cards.
 A driver’s license or identification card is the primary identification document in California.
-It is valid for all purposes, except international travel.
-It is important that all licenses and ID cards are authenticated and accurate to identify an individual.
+It is valid for all purposes except international travel.
+All licenses and ID cards must be authenticated and accurate to identify an individual.
 That is why they have several security features.

 The New Design of Licenses and ID Cards

-In 2010, driver’s licenses and identification cards were updated with new security features and a completely new design.
+In 2010, the DMV updated driver’s licenses and identification cards with new security features and a completely new design.
 The new features included:

-- Cardholders last name is on a single line.
-First and middle names are on a second line.
+• Cardholders last name is on a single line.
+The first and middle names are on a second line.

-- A. There are two photos on your license or ID card.
-A smaller and lighter color UV Image is clearly visible under ultraviolet light.
+• A. There are two photos on your license or ID card.
+A smaller and lighter color UV Image is visible under ultraviolet light.

-- D. If you are under 21 years, you will be issued a vertical license or ID card.
-The vertical format will help retailers and law enforcement to quickly identify the age of the cardholder.
+• D. If you are under 21 years old, you will be issued a vertical license or ID card.
+The vertical format will help retailers and law enforcement quickly identify the cardholder’s age.

 When You Move to California

-Remember, if you move to California and want to drive in California, you must apply for a California License within 10 days.
+Remember, if you move to California and want to drive in California, you must apply for a California License within ten days.

-If you have a valid license from another state, both the knowledge test and the road test is usually waived.
+If you have a valid license from another state, the DMV usually waives the knowledge and road tests.

 More Information